Sheldon Weinig: Life and career

-In 1989, MRC it was acquired by Sony.
+In 1989, MRC was acquired by Sony.
 The U.S. government objected to the sale but the company needed a large infusion of capital and no American-owned company was prepared to make the investment to purchase it and keep it (and its technology) intact.
 Weinig remained with Sony for nearly seven years as vice chairman for engineering and manufacturing of Sony America.
 He retired from Sony in 1995 and became an adjunct professor at Columbia University and SUNY at Stony Brook where he taught a bridge course between academia and the industrial world.
 His students called it an MBA in one term.

 In 2018 Weinig published a book entitled Rule Breaker - An Entrepreneur's Manifesto.
 He received a number of awards - some are listed below.

+Weinig died on March 7, 2026, at the age of 98.

+Awards

-1980 Awarded the SEMi Award, by the Semiconductor Equipment and Materials Institute.
+1980: Awarded the SEMi Award, by the Semiconductor Equipment and Materials Institute.

-1984 Inducted into the National Academy of Engineering for "the development of high purity, highly characterized materials, and technological processing equipment for electronic and metallurgical applications."
+1984: Inducted into the National Academy of Engineering for "the development of high purity, highly characterized materials, and technological processing equipment for electronic and metallurgical applications."

-1988: Aarded the rank of Chevalier dans l’Ordre National de la Legion d’Honneur by the Government of France.
+1988: Awarded the rank of Chevalier dans l’Ordre National de la Legion d’Honneur by the Government of France.